-Mentor-advocates are volunteers who agree to work one-on-one with a student (scholar) through the auspices of the program.
-Mentor-advocates make a commitment to spend at least two hours per week of one-on-one time with their scholar.
-They also commit to working with the scholar's family to provide advocacy, encouragement, enrichment, and support.
-The mentor’s initial term of service is two years, but mentors are encouraged to continue working with their scholar beyond the initial term if the relationship is strong and healthy.
+Mentor-advocates are community volunteers who work one-on-one with a student (referred to as a scholar) through the Blue Ribbon Mentor-Advocate program.
+Mentor-advocates commit to spending at least two hours per week with their scholar, building a consistent and supportive relationship that includes advocacy, encouragement, enrichment, and connection with the scholar’s family.
+The initial term of service is two years, though many mentors choose to continue working with their scholar well beyond the initial term when the relationship remains strong and healthy.

 Mentor Testimonial: